-- (2) The Authority's Board of Directors (the "Board") shall have the exclusive authority to set the maximum Fees for Public Parkers at the Airport. - (3) The Authority's President/CEO or their designee (the "President/CEO") shall have the authority to set the actual Fees charged to Public Parkers at the Airport so long as those Fees do not exceed the maximum set by the Board.
-The Board, upon written notice to the President/CEO, may impose reasonable limitations on the President/CEO's ability to charge Fees. - (4) The President/CEO may also modify the actual Fees charged to different groups of Public Parkers for promotional programs so long as those Fees do not exceed the maximum set by the Board. - (5) The President/CEO shall have the authority to charge, set, prepare, amend, modify, deliver and enforce Fees imposed upon Tenants. - (6) Twice a yar, the President/CEO will provide to the Board a summary of any material modifications, amendments, deletions or additions to the Fees imposed upon Public Parkers and Tenants. - (7) The preparation, amendment, delivery and enforcement of the Fees set forth in this policy shall be in accordance with the Authority's other policies and codes and applicable federal, state and local laws.
+- (1) The Authority may impose Fees upon persons ("Parties"), including, without limitation, tenants, lessees, licensees, concessionaires and car rental agencies. - (2) The Authority's President/CEO or his or her designee (the "President/CEO") shall have the authority to charge, set, prepare, amend, modify, deliver and enforce Fees imposed upon the Parties.
+However, the Board shall have the exclusive authority to charge or set Fees for parking at the San Diego International Airport at Lindbergh Field.
+The Authority's Board of Directors (the "Board"), upon written notice to the President/CEO, may impose reasonable limitations on the President/CEO's ability to charge Fees. - (3) The President/CEO may modify Fees for parking for promotional programs as long as those Fees do not exceed the Board approved rates. - (4) On a quarterly basis, the President/CEO will provide to the Board a summary of any material modifications, amendments, deletions or additions to the Fees imposed upon the Parties. - (5) The preparation, amendment, delivery and enforcement of the Fees set forth in this policy shall be in accordance with the Authority's other policies and codes and applicable federal, state and local laws.
 In the event of any inconsistency between this policy and applicable federal, state and local laws those laws will govern and control.

-[Amended by Resolution No. 2023-0016 dated February 2, 2023.]
 [Amended by Resolution No. 2019-0051 dated May 30, 2019.]
 [Adopted by Resolution No. 2002-02 dated September 20, 2002.]